sanjay900/VIIPER/docs/getting-started/installation.md

 1. Download the specified VIIPER binary version
 2. Install it to the system location
+3. Install and configure USBIP (driver on Windows; packages/modules on Linux)
-3. Configure automatic startup (Registry RunKey on Windows, systemd service on Linux)
+4. Configure automatic startup (Registry RunKey on Windows, systemd service on Linux)
-4. Start the VIIPER server
+5. Start/restart the VIIPER service

 **Version-Specific Installation:**